View this blog post as a free online course. Try it!

 - A blog with images, unlike web pages, can give you a different and perhaps more flexible voice and position for your information.

-- Well-crafted images, graphics, charts and infographics are a very popular and effective way to communicate.
+- Well-crafted images, graphics, charts, and infographics are very popular and effective ways to communicate.

 - Finally, unique and relevant content is a very critical part of a successful search engine optimization strategy and being found on the Internet.

 Twenty-Three: Text Linking

 In addition to buttons, you should be employing text links.
 Use text links within the content and be very clear in the link description where these links go.

 Twenty-Four: Internal Links